cannawen/vassal-gloomhaven-instructions/README.md

   - Click `Enemy Token` or `Boss Token` and drag enemies on the room tile
   - Click `Hero Token` and drag your character tokens on the room tile
   - Click `Enemy Sheet` or `Boss Sheet` and drag it to beside the room tile (right click to rotate it to the desired difficulty level)
-- Click `Dungeon -> Battle Goals` and drag 2 battle goals to each player board
+- Each player can click `Dungeon -> Battle Goals` and drag 2 battle goals to their player hand
-  - Player may return 1 to the Battle Goals stack
+  - Each player can return 1 to the Battle Goals stack
-- Right click each monster to set a random initiative
+- Right click each monster to set an initiative & starting HP
 ## Character setup
 - Click `P1 Hand` and choose which cards you want to bring on the scenario by placing them on the grey rectangles
 - Click `P1 Board` and set your appropriate HP